hyperledger/indy-hipe/text/rich-schemas/README.md

 inter-operate.

 ### Rich Schemas
-The current format for Sovrin schemas is very straightforward.
+The current format for Indy schemas is very straightforward.
 It is a JSON array of strings, each of which will be the name of a property in the issued credential.
 There is no way to specify the expected type of each property, nor is it explicit how the property values will be